The AI Governance Question No One Owns Yet: ๐— ๐—ฎ๐˜† ๐—ง๐—ต๐—ถ๐˜€ ๐—”๐—ฐ๐˜๐—ถ๐—ผ๐—ป ๐—ฅ๐˜‚๐—ป ๐—”๐˜ ๐—”๐—น๐—น?

 …then you’ve just found your missing layer.

-That’s the space I’m working in with SEAL Legal Runtime in law: a refusal-first authority gate in front of high-risk legal actions, with sealed, client-owned artifacts for every yes / no / supervised override.
+That’s the space I’m working in with SEAL Legal Runtime in law: a pre-execution, refusal-first authority gate in front of high-risk legal actions, with sealed, client-owned artifacts for every yes / no / supervised override.

 Different domain, same structural question.